Course overviewAdult ESOL for Cookery City of Bristol College

 Course entry requirements

 You must be a non-native speaker of English and have at least Entry Level 1 English.
-You must also be able to commit to coming to class one day a week for 10 weeks.

 How is the course delivered and assessed?